Managing performance: HR guide

 Managing performance needs to be carried out regularly and handled sensitively.
 Letting performance remain unchecked can be extremely detrimental to your business and to staff morale.
 Managers often prefer to turn a blind eye to under-performing employees, hoping that things will improve without the need for intervention.
 But so often, things don’t improve – they actually get worse.
-So what, as an employer or manager, can you do to tackle poor performance?
+So what can you do to tackle poor performance?

 If an employee’s work is not up to standard, the starting point is to raise the issues with them during informal discussions, which should be taking place as a matter of course.

 These are opportunities to identify particular areas of concern and provide clear examples of their shortcomings.
 It’s no good just making vague, general criticisms.
 Tangible evidence needs to be provided, showing that the employee is falling short of the expected standard.

 It’s also important to seek an explanation from the employee.
 There may be a simple reason for their failings.
 It could be that there is a resourcing problem, or other extenuating circumstances, such as family issues, that need to be addressed.
 But if the issue is obviously in the hands of the employee, his or her performance will need to be carefully monitored.
 If this is the case, the employee should be given guidance, which is as much about encouragement and support as constructive criticism and monitoring.

 Where managing performance and the informal route doesn’t get the employee back on track, a more formal disciplinary process may be needed.
 This would usually involve a number of stages.
 First, the employee must be told about the required corrective action, and a defined period should be set for them to improve.
 This is commonly called a performance improvement plan.
 Managers should be clear when communicating where employees need to raise their game, the standard to be reached and the period for achieving the objectives.
 They should also provide guidance and training as needed.